AEROSOLIZED LUCINACTANT (KL4 SURFACTANT FOR INHALATION)

-Surfactant therapy is a life-saving treatment for respiratory distress syndrome (RDS) and the primary therapy to address an underlying surfactant deficiency.
-Surfactants currently available in the U.S. are animal-derived and must be administered using invasive endotracheal intubation and mechanical ventilation, each of which may result in serious respiratory conditions and other complications.
+Surfactant therapy is a treatment for respiratory distress syndrome and the primary therapy to address an underlying surfactant deficiency.
+Current delivery of animal-derived surfactant in these infants is highly invasive by way of endotracheal intubation frequently along with mechanical ventilation, each of which may result in serious respiratory conditions and other complications.
 Intubation is associated with airway trauma and clinical instability that can extend beyond the respiratory system such as increased intracranial pressure and risk for brain injury.
 Mechanical ventilation is associated with ventilator-associated lung injury, chronic lung disease and increased risk of infection.
-To avoid these risks, many premature infants are initially treated with noninvasive respiratory support, such as nasal continuous positive airway pressure (nCPAP).
-Unfortunately, since nCPAP does not address the underlying surfactant deficiency, many premature infants respond poorly to nCPAP (typically within the first 72 hours of life) and may require intubation and delayed surfactant therapy (an outcome referred to as nCPAP failure).
-1
+Invasive therapy and respiratory support increases the risk of developing bronchopulmonary dysplasia (BPD), a serious chronic lung condition that can be accompanied by neurodevelopmental complications.
+The current alternative to invasive surfactant therapy is a non-invasive method, nasal continuous positive airway pressure (nCPAP), which is unsuccessful in many infants.
+Since nCPAP does not address the underlying cause of RDS, namely surfactant deficiency, many premature infants respond poorly to nCPAP (typically within the first 72 hours of life) and may require intubation and delayed surfactant therapy (an outcome referred to as nCPAP failure)

 AEROSOL DELIVERY SYSTEM (ADS) TECHNOLOGY PLATFORM